 No matter why you’re here, you’ll enjoy the fun and comforts found at Traveler’s Rest.
-Guests can play pool, watch TV in bed, sit back on the porch swings and in the rocking chairs, fire up the charcoal grill for a barbecue, soak in the jetted tubs (2), take advantage of the high-speed wireless Internet (check out our blog), or just enjoy quiet days in the privacy and comfort of your own cabin.
+Guests can play pool, sit back on the porch swings and in the rocking chairs, fire up the charcoal grill for a barbecue, soak in the jetted tubs (2), take advantage of the high-speed wireless Internet (check out our blog), or just enjoy quiet days in the privacy and comfort of your own cabin.
 Traveler’s Rest is also a pet-friendly cabin, so you can even bring along those furry family members!

 At Traveler’s Rest, you’ll find Southwestern-style décor throughout the cabin.
 When you arrive, make yourself at home in the cozy living room that features exposed wood beams, dark wood floors, and a stone fireplace with a beautiful wood mantel.
 After a big meal at Bennett’s Pit Bar B Que, come back to the living room of Traveler’s Rest to unwind.
 Two stylish leather sofas flank the fireplace, so you can easily watch your favorite shows, movies, or a ball game.
 A lovely coffee table is the place to keep snacks nearby or play cards, or you can let the kids gather around it to play a board game or color.
 In summer months, flip on the ceiling fan to keep cool.
 In winter, let the warmth from the wood-burning fireplace fill the room and provide that cozy Smoky Mountain feel you’ve been dreaming of.
 Whether it’s rainy, too cold, too hot, or you just want to stay in and relax, the living room in Traveler’s Rest will be just the place to enjoy your time in Pigeon Forge.